JGoutin/airsd/readme.md

 * URL link expiration delay.
 * Python API to use it from your own code.

+For more information, refer to the [documentation](https://airsd.readthedocs.io).

-## Supported storage
+## Supported storage hosts

-A cloud storage is required to use Airsd.
+A cloud storage is required to host files.

-Following storage are currently supported (With more to come):
+All storage that support the `airfs.get_shareable_url` feature can be used as host.

+Known list of supported storage:

-* AWS S3
+* Amazon Web Services S3 (and compatible)
+* Microsoft Azure Blobs Storage
+* Microsoft Azure Files Storage
+* OpenStack Swift / Object Store

 ## See also